Low-Signal/my-portfolio/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.

+This is a project to showcase my portfolio while also using modern web development frameworks.
+It is created with Angular, Bootstrap5, HTML, and SCSS.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.